tabarra/txAdmin/dev_notes.md

 - [ ] add a commend system?
 - [ ] add stopwatch (or something) to the db functions and print on `/diagnostics`
 - [ ] change webserver token every time the server starts

+NOTE: when opening a player from the offline list, disable ID-requiring actions like dm,kick,warning

 > Soon™®
 - [ ] tweak dashboard update checker behavior